LiveIntent/live-connect/README.md

 - `fire` just fires a pixel, and can be considered as a simple page view.
 - `peopleVerifiedId` returns the most likely first party cookie that can be used for identity resolution.
 - `ready` flag, saying that the LC was loaded and ready, can be used when including LiveConnect as a global var on the window object.
-- `resolve` function accepts a callback and an additional object with key value pairs.
+- `resolve` function accepts a success callback, an error callback and an additional object with key value pairs.
 Of course, errors during resolution will be emitted on the EventBus and sent to the collector.
-The second parameter is `additionalParameters` which is an object, and will be attached to the IdentityResolution request, split into key-value pairs.
+The third parameter is `additionalParameters` which is an object, and will be attached to the IdentityResolution request, split into key-value pairs.
 The purpose of this object is to include key-value pairs in the request, e.g. for identifiers that cannot be found in the cookie jar, or in LocalStorage, or simply there's a requirement for a certain identifier to be represented under a specific key which doesn't match it's name in the cookie jar, or LocalStorage key.
 - `resolutionCallUrl` function returns the URL to be called in order to receive the resolution to a stable identifier.

-### Overriding the StorageHandler.
+### Overriding the StorageHandler and CallHandler
-LiveConnect can be initialized in a way so that it does not manipulate storage on the device on it's own.
-For example, if one wants to use it's own handler for storage, it is enough to send the storage handler in the constructor.
+LiveConnect is initialized in a way so that it does not manipulate storage and ajax on the device on it's own.

-The only thing one needs to adhere to is the signature of each function that's needed on the StorageHandler:
+The StorageHandler is an object with functions that adheres to the signature:
-- `function hasLocalStorage ()`
+- `function localStorageIsEnabled ()`
 - `function getCookie (key)`
 - `function getDataFromLocalStorage (key)`
 - `function findSimilarCookies (keyLike)`
 - `function setCookie (key, value, expires, sameSite, domain)`
 - `function removeDataFromLocalStorage (key)`
 - `function setDataInLocalStorage (key, value)`

+The CallHandler is another object with functions:
+- `function ajaxGet (uri, responseHandler, fallback, timeout)` where the `responseHandler` is a `function(body, response)`, and the `fallback` is a `function()`
+- `function pixelGet (uri, onload)` where the `onload` is a `function()`

 If one of the functions is not available in the external handler, LiveConnect will fallback to it's own implementation to ensure that the functionality isn't being affected.